Canceled Games ![]()

 Riiiiiiiiiiiight.

 So, as publications learned, Resurrection was to feature two selectable characters: Sonia Belmont and Victor Belmont.
-There's no word on how their adventures tied together or if there was some kind of ulterior purpose for Sonia being there.
+There's no word on how their adventures would tie together or if there was some kind of ulterior purpose for Sonia being there.
 I assume that her side objective, ultimately, would be to whip Victor into shape (oh, for fun) and set him on the right path, to maintain the balance.
-I say this because, from the many screenshots, the overall concentration seems to be focused mainly on Sonia rather than Victor--as if Konami had yet to do much with him.
+I say this because I study the screenshots and sense that the overall concentration seems to be focused mainly on Sonia rather than Victor--as if Konami had yet to do much with him.
 It makes me think that her adventures were meant to lead into his, as Cornell's did to Reinhardt and Carrie's.

 Personally, I don't want to say that I'm "glad" that Resurrection never saw the light of day.
 From the later screenshots, it looked absolutely amazing, but I'm well past the point where I'd ever give a game a chance based only on its looks (that is, I'm not ten years old).
 And after Legacy of Darkness, even though I enjoyed it somewhat, I wasn't quite ready to give Konami another chance.
 I'd like to think that the American headquarters, which I'm sure encompassed many of those who grew up as die-hard fans of the series, would "get it" and know how to bring it into the realm of 3D based on their love of its working formulas.
 They couldn't have done any worse than Lament of Innocence.
 It just didn't work out for them.
-Still, if it's ever Castlevania's fate to be relegated to 3D, I wouldn't mind if it were up to Konami of America to one day "resurrect" this project, to maybe show them how it's done.
-Just change that dopey story first, will you, fellas?
+Still, if it's Castlevania's fate to one day swim solely in the waters of 3D, I wouldn't mind if Konami of America was one day tasked in "resurrecting" its project, to maybe show them how it's done.
+Just rethink that dopey storyline first, will you, fellas?

 Concept Art